 for an eventual succession plan!

 In Part 2 of the Kentucky Beef Farms tour, chefs Philip Cronin, Michael Kraft, and Spencer Searles turn guest hosts for our show!
 The mobile chef panel interviews the Chunglo family to hear how they’re building their beef cattle herd and what sorts of things they are doing to sustain and build their land.
-Listen in as Adam Chunglo, his wife Elizabeth, son Seth and Katelyn Hawkins from the KY Beef Council share their knowledge of beef farming and their process of identifying and tagging each cow, while also recollecting their journey into beef farming, their finances then and now and a lot of interesting strategies they’ve devised over the years.
+Listen in as Adam Chunglo, his wife Elizabeth, son Seth, daughter Emily and Katelyn Hawkins from the KY Beef Council share their knowledge of beef farming and their process of identifying and tagging each cow, while also recollecting their journey into beef farming, their finances then and now and a lot of interesting strategies they’ve devised over the years.
 Listen in to get unmatchable tips and tricks to scale better with beef farming!

 Plus hear from the chefs while dining at Jeff Ruby’s Steakhouse to understand what they learned that will go back to the restaurant kitchen with them.